 Proper installation of the unit ensures trouble-free operation.
-Improper installation can result in problems ranging from noisy operation to property or equipment damages, dangerous conditions that could result in injury or personal property damage and could void the warranty.
+Improper installation can result in problems ranging from noisy operation to property or equipment damages, dangerous conditions that could result in injury or personal property damage and that are not covered by the warranty.
 Give this booklet to the user and explain it's provisions.
 The user should retain these instructions for future reference.